Pop Culture Press

-Pop Culture Press is a music magazine founded in Memphis, Tennessee that covered the local Memphis underground scene as well as touring bands and underground music of the era.
-PCP, as it was known, moved to Austin, Texas in 1988.
-PCP was made popular by its sampler CD, music from Cotton Mather, Spoon, The Wedding Present, They Might be Giants and others (see list below).
-Prior to that, the magazine offered free flexi-discs, which are now collectibles, featuring songs from The Dentists, Dream Syndicate, Elastica and many more.
+Pop Culture Press is a music magazine founded in 1986 in Memphis, Tennessee that covered the local Memphis underground scene as well as touring bands and underground music of the era.
+PCP, as it was sometimes known, moved to Austin, Texas in 1988 and expanded its coverage to include national and international artists, while keeping a focus on Memphis and Texas music.
+Pop Culture Press was made popular by its sampler CD, which included music from Cotton Mather, Spoon, The Wedding Present, They Might be Giants and others (see list below).
+Prior to that, the magazine offered free flexi-discs, featuring songs from The Dentists, Dream Syndicate, Elastica and many more.
+Some of the sampler CDs and flexi-discs are now collector's items.
+Pop Culture Press was distributed around the world (UK, Europe, Japan, Australia, Canada, Southeast Asia) via Tower Records, Virgin Records, and other distribution outlets.